Johnsonchan105/Facial-Frenzy/README.md

 cd game
 python main.py
 ```
-To run the web app alongside, enter the commands:
+To run the web app alongside, enter the commands in your Raspberry Pi, Docker Container, or Host Machine:
 ```
 cd rasp-api
 python app.py